paroxp/rails-demo/README.md

 This application uses the database.
 You may want to set up your connection in `config/database.yml`.
 You may also proceed which will cause usage of `sqlite3` driver.

-Once the bundle has gathered all required packages and the database has been set uo, you may want to run the database migration script.
+Once the bundle has gathered all required packages and the database has been set, you may want to run the database migration script.

 ```